Waseda University as a workplace for economists

 - Salary: not bad.
 Your annual base salary depends only on your age .
 My total before-tax salary exceeded 100k USD (assuming that 1 USD = 100 JPY) before I turned 40.
 The pay is about 10-20% higher than national universities.

-- Colleagues: most young and mid-career economists and some senior ones are doing very well, getting their papers published in top field journals.
+- Colleagues: most young and mid-career economists and some senior ones are doing very well, getting their papers published in top general and field journals.
 They try to be productive in a casual and friendly atmosphere.
-A group of research-active economists and political scientists has set up Center for Positive Political Economy with government funding.
+A group of research-active economists and political scientists has set up Center for Positive Political Economy with government funding (its support period ended in March 2019).

 - Teaching load: not so heavy.
-I typically have three lectures (90 minutes x 15 classes per course) in spring, one lecture in fall, and four student seminars (with little or no preps) in each semester.
+I typically have two lectures (90 minutes x 15 classes per course) and four student seminars (with little or no preps) in each semester.
+Tenure-track researchers will have less teaching load.

 - Student quality: pretty good.
 Most students are polite.
 Many of them are well-motivated.
 And some of them are quite impressive.
 Sometimes undergraduate students outperform graduate students in graduate courses.